openpreserve/scout/CONTRIBUTE.md

 ### Deploy

-To deploy to Tomcat, please see instalation instructions above.
+To deploy to Tomcat, please see installation instructions above.

 ## Contribute